meidata/meidata.github.io/_knitr/markdown_blog/Kaggle competition Quora question pairs .Rmd

 **2. Feature generation**

-Feature essentially plays a big part in this competition, the features I've used can be categorized as following:
+Feature generation plays an important role in text mining, and the features I've generated can be categorized as follows:

 1.NLP text features: The descriptive measure of two sentences.